LewisHein/MathGL.jl/README.md

 ## Installation

-This package depends on another of my packages, the Splines library.
+This package depends on another of my packages, the Splines library (https://github.com/LewisHein/Splines.jl).
 First install the Splines package, and then this one, using the standard julia method for packages that aren't yet registered.

 ### Installing the MathGL library